HISPlayer/UnityAndroid-SDK/metaxr.md

 Go to `Tools > HISPlayer > Player Settings Configuration` Click **Fix All**, but do not enable “Set Multithreaded Rendering to Disable”.

 **Note:** The Meta XR Project Setup Tool may show “Target API should be set to 32 to ensure the latest supported version.”
-This can be ignored or refer to the common issue section.
+This can be ignored or refer to the [Common Issues section](#common-issues).

 **5. Configure Graphics API**